 Each SQL statement is cached at a database level and can be shared among applications.
 Static SQL statements are shared among applications using the same package; Dynamic SQL statements are shared among applications using the same compilation environment and the exact same statement text.
 The text of each SQL statement issued by an application is cached locally within the application for use in the event that an implicit prepare is required.
 Each PREPARE statement in the application program can cache one statement.
-All EXECUTE IMMEDIATE statements in an application program share the same space and only one cached statement exists for all these EXECUTE IMMEDIATE statements at a time.
-If the same PREPARE or any EXECUTE IMMEDIATE statement is issued multiple times with a different SQL statement each time, only the last statement will be cached for reuse.
-The optimal use of the cache is to issue a number of different PREPARE statements once at the start of the application and then to issue an EXECUTE or OPEN statement as required.
+All EXECUTE IMMEDIATE statements in an application program share the same space and only one cached statement exists for all these EXECUTE IMMEDIATE statements is issued multiple times with a different SQL statement each time, only the last statement will be cached for reuse.
+The optimal use of the cache is to issue a number of different PREPARE statements or OPEN statement as required.